Back

 E-Commerce Site Search

 Searching on an e-commerce site is another common way to use RAG pipelines.
-A RAG pipeline can ingest customer-specific data in real-time.
+A RAG pipeline can ingest customer-specific data—also known as business data—used to personalize search results in real-time.
 Standard search engines use an algorithm that uses keywords and the popularity of a given piece of data.
 LLMs go further to find the most probable answer.
 Adding a RAG pipeline optimizes the search process, giving personalized and relevant results that increase click-through rates and conversions to sales.

 RAG Pipeline Implementation Challenges